 - If you have router within a router or networking device (access point, bridge devices, extenders) under your network, please make sure they are not monitored.
 (Tap on devices->tap on the device->scroll to the bottom and turn off monitoring)

 - If you have restricted or filtered DNS on your router (such as Merlin) please do not filter DNS requests from Firewalla.

 More ways to check

-- Check to see if you have QoS turned on that may limit the speed of the ethernet ports on your router.
+- Check to see if you have QoS turned on Firewalla and your router that may limit the speed of the ethernet ports on your router.
 We have seen this on the Asus router.

 - If your network used to work and suddenly slows down.
-Please check your rules button, under it, make sure you are not blocking "CDN" or like sites ...
+Please check your rules button, under it, make sure you are not blocking "CDN" or similar sites.
 Try to pause the rules and make sure they are not slowing you down.

-- There are things like "Adblocker-blocker", try to turn off ad-block, and see if things are faster.
+- There are things like "Adblocker-blocker"; try turning that off and see if things are faster.

 Not able to see some devices?
 (Simple/DHCP Mode)

 After installation, if you are not able to see all the devices in your network or 'missing' traffic on some devices, it is likely that you have two routers (and likely they are running in router mode).
 When a router running in router mode, it creates a separate network on its own.
 Firewalla can only monitor one network at a time.

 [ISP Router] <---> [Wifi router in Router Mode]